-Bill H.88 aims to protect the health and safety of Vermonters by prohibiting electric, water, or wastewater utilities from involuntarily disconnecting residential service for nonpayment during periods of extreme heat.
-The Public Utility Commission is tasked with adopting a rule by June 1, 2026, that outlines the conditions under which disconnections cannot occur, including a process for reconnection during extreme heat, the establishment of reasonable repayment plans, and the requirement for utilities to inform residents of their rights.
-The bill defines a "period of extreme heat" as when the forecasted temperature is at or above 92 degrees Fahrenheit or when a heat-related alert is issued.
+Bill H.88 aims to protect the health and safety of Vermonters by prohibiting electric, water, or wastewater utilities from involuntarily disconnecting residential services for nonpayment during periods of extreme heat.
+The Public Utility Commission is tasked with adopting a rule by June 1, 2026, that outlines the conditions under which disconnections cannot occur, including a process for residents to reconnect services and enter into reasonable repayment plans.
+The bill defines a "period of extreme heat" as when the forecasted temperature is at or above 92 degrees Fahrenheit or when a heat-related alert is issued by the National Weather Service.

 Statutes affected: As Introduced: 24-5143